Danny Kirwan: First gigs and tours

 Kirwan progressed from being an 18-year-old guitarist in a small pub band in south London to being a member of an internationally known touring band in one move.
 He played his first gig with Fleetwood Mac on 14 August 1968 at the Nag's Head Blue Horizon Club in Battersea, London.
 Ten days later he was with them on stage at the Hyde Park Free Concert in London, performing on the same bill as Family, Ten Years After and Fairport Convention.
 A session in the BBC radio studios in London followed, to record twelve songs for broadcast on John Peel's 'Top Gear'.
 Three days after that the band began a 50-date tour of the UK and Scandinavia, and at the end of November they were in Paris, performing in a New Year's Eve show for French television [ORTF 'Surprise Partie'] with The Who, Small Faces, Pink Floyd and The Troggs.
 Two days later, on 1 December 1968, Kirwan was in New York City at the start of an almost sold-out, 30-date Fleetwood Mac US tour which would include performances at major venues such as the Fillmore East in Manhattan, the Fillmore West in San Francisco, the Boston Tea Party, and an appearance before 100,000 fans at the three-day Miami Pop Festival in Florida alongside, among others, Chuck Berry, Muddy Waters, B. B. King, and the Grateful Dead.
 In April 1969, Kirwan played at the Royal Albert Hall in London when Fleetwood Mac supported B.B.
-King on the opening date of his first UK tour, and they played support on the eight-date tour.
+King on the opening date of his first UK tour.They played support on the eight-date tour.